-The current work shows the case that the escape savings have very high rate.
-Then, this paper is about the comparison of the cycle of money including the escape savings and financial liquidity.
+This paper is about the comparison of the cycle of money including the escape savings and financial liquidity.
 It is plausible to extract the appropriate conclusions about savings in an economy when the savings return to the market for investments and consumption and when these savings are omitted and lost from the economy.
 This happens through the velocity of financial liquidity and the velocity of escape savings.
-The current study has used the sensitivity plot of money cycle.
-The current research is part of a series of case studies from the sensitivity plot of c_y.
-It uses definitions and mathematical determinations by the cycle of money but estimates on the first time presented results of sensitivity plot of c_y:{-m410-4} of the cycle of money in a case study scenario.
-In this case, escape savings are completely identical to the cycle of money.
+The current study has used the, to clarify the sensitivity plot of cycle of money.
+The research is part of a series of case studies from the sensitivity plots of c_y .
+It uses definitions and mathematical determinations by the cycle of money but estimates on the first time presented results of sensitivity plot of c_y :{ $(m^4+m)10^{-4}$ } of the cycle of money in a case study scenario.
+In this case, financial liquidity is completely identical to the cycle of money, and simultaneously there is an absence of escape savings.